jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-04-proxmox_vm_backup.md

 **Start Backup**: Click this button to start the backup process.

-Once you've configured your options, click "Start Backup."
+Once you've configured your options, click `Start Backup`

 ## Step 5: Monitor the Backup Progress

-You can monitor the backup progress in the "Task Viewer" at the bottom of the Proxmox web interface.
+You can monitor the backup progress in the `Task Viewer` at the bottom of the Proxmox web interface.
 Wait for the backup to complete; the time taken depends on the size of your VM.

 ## Step 6: Verify the Backup